nuxt/docs/en/api/components-no-ssr.md

 **Props**:
 - placeholder: `String`
-  - This prop will be use to component innner `div`, it's displayed as text only on server side rendering.
+  - This prop will be used as a content of inner `div` and displayed as text only on server side rendering.

 ```html
 <template>